Hamlet at The Hipp: Making Denmark Great Again

 “For me, the urgency to tell the story now became more apparent in these times,” said Michael Littig, who gave a contemplative and emotionally powerful performance as Hamlet.

-There’s even a scene where Hamlet delivers a speech imploring Gertrude (Sara Morsey) to compare Claudius to her late husband.
-In the preview, Littig holds up his phone, showing her two pictures: one of President Obama and one of Trump.
+There’s even a scene where Hamlet delivers a speech imploring Gertrude (Sara Morsey) to compare Claudius to her late husband, and in the preview, Littig holds up his phone, showing her two pictures: one of President Obama and one of Trump.

 “So much of the politics of the play is cut, they’re gone, so it’s not as political a production as other productions are,” said V C Heidenreich, who plays Claudius and the ghost.
 “But the result of that is sort of the obverse of what you might expect.”